The Top 11 Cinewhoop Videos of 2021

 7. First Ever FPV Drone Wedding

-We’re not sure if this is actually the “first ever FPV drone wedding” (as the video’s creators claim) but it sure is a cool video.
+We’re not sure if this is actually the “first ever FPV drone wedding” (as the video’s creators claim) but it sure is a cool instance of drone wedding work.
 The creator of this video is Andy Lawrence, the same drone pilot who made the FPV fly-through of Manchester City’s arena featured above.

 The smooth flying and single-shot take does a great job showcasing everything you can find at this wedding venue located in Gloucestershire Elmore Court, in the U.K.—so much so that you quickly forget you’re watching a promotional video, and just enjoy the ride.